TSE:UMAX

 Hamilton Utilities Yield Maximizer ETF is a Canadian stock, trading under the symbol UMAX.TO (previously UMAX-T on Stockchase) on the Toronto Stock Exchange (UMAX-CT).
 It is usually referred to as TSX:UMAX or UMAX.TO

-In the last year, 4 stock analysts published opinions about UMAX.TO (previously UMAX-T on Stockchase).
-2 analysts recommended to BUY the stock.
-2 analysts recommended to SELL the stock.
-The latest stock analyst recommendation is WATCH.
+In the last year, 3 stock analysts issued a Buy, Sell, or Hold rating on UMAX.TO (previously UMAX-T on Stockchase).
+2 analysts recommended to BUY and 1 analyst recommended to SELL the stock.
+The latest stock analyst rating is WATCH.
 Read the latest stock experts' ratings for Hamilton Utilities Yield Maximizer ETF.

 Hamilton Utilities Yield Maximizer ETF was never recommended as a Top Pick on Stockchase.
 Read the latest stock experts ratings for Hamilton Utilities Yield Maximizer ETF.

-4 stock analysts on Stockchase covered Hamilton Utilities Yield Maximizer ETF in the last year.
-It is a trending stock that is worth watching.
+Hamilton Utilities Yield Maximizer ETF is followed by 20 investors on Stockchase and is a trending stock that is worth watching.

 With covered call strategies, the attraction is the tremendous yield for income.
 Dividends plus covered calls give a yield ~13%.
 Not just utilities -- also telcos, CP, etc.